Shaping Scientific Explanations to Expert Perspectives with Persona-Conditioned Reinforcement Learning: Acknowledgements

-Anonymous.
 This work was supported by FCT through the fellowship \\ https://doi.org/10.54499/2023.00653.BD, and the LASIGE Research Unit, \\ ref.
 UID/00408/2025.
-It was also partially supported by the KATY project, which has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No 101017453, and by the CancerScan project by the EU's HORIZON Europe research and innovation program under grant agreement No 101186829.
-It was also partially supported by the CancerScan project which received funding from the European Union’s Horizon Europe Research and Innovation Action (EIC Pathfinder Open) under grant agreement No. 101186829.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and SMEs Executive Agency.
+It was also partially supported by the KATY project, which has received funding from the European Union’s Horizon 2020 research and innovation program under grant agreement No. 101017453, and by the CancerScan project, which received funding from the European Union’s Horizon Europe Research and Innovation Action (EIC Pathfinder Open) under grant agreement No. 101186829.
+Views and opinions expressed are, however, those of the author(s) only and do not necessarily reflect those of the European Union or the European Innovation Council and SMEs Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.